micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 8.md

 ###### 1
 Now concerning things offered to idols: We know that we all have knowledge.
-Knowledge [^a]puffs up, but love [^b]edifies.
+Knowledge puffs up, but love edifies.

 ###### 2
 And if anyone thinks that he knows anything, he knows nothing yet as he ought to know.